Help welding operations stay competitive

 As organizations look for ways to improve profitability and maintain a competitive edge, there are solutions and technologies available that can help drive productivity and quality in field and shop welding applications.

 Much of the return on investment in wire processes comes from increased productivity.
-Because most of the costs associated with welding in the field are related to labor — approximately 80 percent — giving welding operators advanced technology and equipment helps improve their productivity, saving significant time and money in the long run.
+Most of the costs associated with welding in the field are related to labor — approximately 80%.
+So, giving welders advanced technology and equipment helps improve their productivity, saving significant time and money in the long run.

-This can help welding operations stay competitive and maintain the highest levels of quality and productivity while meeting the numerous challenges they may face, which range from a growing welding operator shortage to changing materials and shortening project timelines.
+This can help welding operations stay competitive and maintain the highest levels of quality and productivity.
+At the same time, they can address numerous challenges, including a growing welding operator shortage, changing materials and shortening project timelines.

-A key differentiator of a modified short-circuit MIG process is the greater control of the current during the transfer process, which results in a smoother transfer and a calm weld puddle that’s easier for the operator to read.
+A key differentiator of a modified short-circuit GMAW process is the greater control of the current during the transfer process.
+This results in a smoother transfer and a calm weld puddle that’s easier for the operator to read.
 This can help a less-experienced welding operator complete quality welds more efficiently.